queerjs/queerjs-talk-proposals/README.md

 ### How long should my talk be?

 At every event, we plan to have a mix of longer 20-25 minute talks and 5-10 minute lightning talks.
 So do whatever you feel most comfortable with!
-If you need longer to present, please let us know so we can adjust the schedule or coordinate with the venue.
+If you need more time to present, please let us know so we can adjust the schedule or coordinate with the venue.

 ### Where does QueerJS happen?